 Once you arrive at your manage portfolio page, a list of all the beautiful works that are currently uploaded to your account will be seen.
 Here you can see some helpful, simple stats such as views and sales per design - we also have Google Analytics integration that you can set up if you'd like more detailed stats.

 By clicking on the cog wheel, a drop down menu will appear with the 'Edit' option - it'll then open a page very similar to when you first uploaded the work.
-Once again. you will be given full control to make changes to your design such as placement and background colour on each product.
+Once again. you will be given full control to make changes to your design such as placement and background color on each product.
 You can also click the Edit button from the design's work page at any time - this big red arrow points to where you find this in the image seen below.

 This link will take you back to the same product list page that we looked at earlier.
 Here you can make all the changes you like and make it official by clicking the Save button at the very bottom of your screen.
 If you need a refresher on how this works, feel free to visit our adding work guide here.

 What if you don't want to sell designs as a particular product, like Throw Pillows?
 We've got you covered!